 How secure are digital asset management services?

 Assets invested through robo advisor services are held in a custodian bank, and benefit from the same depositor protection guarantees as other assets held in banks.
 In the case of TrueWealth and Selma Finance, assets are held at Saxo bank (Switzerland).
 Assets managed by Descartes Finance are held at UBS or Vontobel.
 Robo advisor services operated by banks hold assets at their corresponding bank.
-Assets managed by ePrivate Banking are deposited at Swissquote, Investomat deposits assets at the Glarner Kantonalbank, SaxoSelect at Saxo Bank and VZ functions as its own custodian bank.
+Assets managed by the robo advisor from Swissquote are deposited at Swissquote, SaxoSelect at Saxo Bank and VZ functions as its own custodian bank.

 Unlike money, securities such as ETF shares are not included in bankruptcy proceedings when a custodian bank fails but remain the property of investors.
 Money held in custodial accounts is guaranteed up to a maximum of 100,000 francs.
 In the case of Simplewealth, invested assets are deposited in the U.S. with Interactive Brokers.